AQuadic/chat.space_nextjs/.github/instructions/memory.instruction.md

 ## Context7 Research History

+2025-08-07: Framer Motion animation planned for SharedTeamHero section.
+Will use motion.div for section and key blocks, entrance fade/slide effect, staggered animation for child elements. 'use client' directive required for Next.js client-side rendering.
+Will validate animation and update memory after completion.
 2025-08-07: Framer Motion planned for HomeImpact section animation.
 Will use motion.div for section and cards, staggered entrance, fade/slide effect. 'use client' directive required for Next.js client-side rendering.
 Will check for Framer Motion dependency and install if missing.
 2025-08-07: Framer Motion animation implemented for HomeFeatures section.
 Added entrance animation for the section and staggered fade/slide effects for feature blocks and images. 'use client' directive included for client-side rendering.
 Animation tested and confirmed for functionality and performance.
 2025-08-06: Inter font integration completed.
 Added Inter import to globals.css, updated tailwind.config.js to include fontFamily.inter, and fixed ESM import. font-inter utility now available for use in Tailwind classes.
 2025-08-06: Bug fix applied to PayPerConversation.tsx.
 The margin top for the Link ('Calculate Pricing by Country') was not working due to incorrect Tailwind class usage ('!mt-12').
 Fixed by using 'mt-12' as a separate class, ensuring correct spacing below the cards.
 Visual result validated.

 No Context7 research performed yet for pricing card width; all changes based on user design and direct feedback